code4lib/code4lib.github.io/README.md

 ## Deployment

-The site is hosted on GitHub Pages, merges to master should deploy the changes automatically.
+The site is hosted on GitHub Pages, merges to main should deploy the changes automatically.